-Since the inception of the CCFRF program in FY 1997–98, the California Department of Education (CDE) has received 1,155 applications for funding of child care facilities projects.1 Currently, the CDE has 345 executed contracts with participating agencies for the funding of new relocatable buildings.
-Overall, these relocatable buildings have the potential to increase capacity and serve approximately 26,086 children in California.
+Since the inception of the CCFRF program in FY 1997–98, the California Department of Education (CDE) has received 1,160 applications for funding of child care facilities projects.
+Currently, the CDE has 280 executed contracts with participating agencies for the funding of new relocatable buildings.
+Overall, these relocatable buildings have the potential to increase capacity and serve approximately 11,521 children in California.1

 Due to the revolving nature of the CCFRF, the program fund balances fluctuate annually based on loan repayments received from participating agencies.
-In FY 2010–11, the CDE received $6.4 million2 in repayments to the CCFRF.
-Over the last 13 fiscal years, the Budget Act appropriations as well as the additional loan repayments have facilitated the CDE’s commitment of approximately $126.4 million in facilities funding to child care agencies through an application process to the CCFRF.
+In FY 2011–12, the CDE received $6.2 million in repayments to the CCFRF.
+Over the last 14 FYs, the Budget Act appropriations as well as the additional loan repayments have facilitated the CDE’s commitment of approximately $126.6 million in facilities funding to child care agencies through an application process to the CCFRF.

-The CCFRF began FY 2010–11 with an initial available fund balance of approximately $24.4 million.
-In FY 2010–11, the CDE received no new applications for funding requests under the CCFRF.
+The CCFRF began FY 2011–12 with an initial available fund balance of approximately $9.9 million, and the CDE received one new application for funding under the CCFRF.

-In FY 2010–11, the Budget Act allocated $5 million from the CCFRF balance for use on a one-time basis for the necessary renovations and repairs of facilities.
-The CDE awarded the full $5 million to 27 First Priority and 125 Round 1 Facilities Renovation and Repair (FRR) applicants.
-Each of the applicants also received a portion of the $2.5 million federal American Recovery and Reinvestment Act funds.
-The amount of FRR funds requested exceeded the allocated FRR funds; therefore, 45 FRR applicants did not receive FRR funding.
+In FY 2011–12, the Budget Act allocated $5 million from the CCFRF balance for use on a one-time basis for the necessary renovations and repairs of facilities.
+The CDE awarded the full $5 million to 106 Facilities Renovation and Repair (FRR) applicants.
+The amount of FRR funds requested exceeded the allocated FRR funds; therefore, 58 FRR applicants did not receive FRR funding.

-If you need a copy of this report, please contact Alice Ludwig, Associate Governmental Program Analyst, Early Education and Support Division, by phone at 916-327-0197 or by e-mail at firstname.lastname@example.org.
+The full CCFRF report is located on the CDE’s Child Care Facilities Revolving Loan Fund Web page.
+If you have any questions or need additional information, please contact Alice Ludwig, Associate Governmental Program Analyst, Child Development Division, by phone at 916-327-0197 or by e-mail at email@example.com.